BrunoGoulartDE/BrunoGoulartDE/README.md

 ## Hi!
-I'am Bruno Goulart, computer science student and software developer!
+I'am Bruno Goulart!

 # About me
-👨‍💻 I'm studying to become a FullStack developer. <br>
+👨‍💻 I'm a back end developer, studying to become a full stack developer; <br>
+📚 Currently studying Computer Science at the State University of Mato Grosso; <br>

 # Techs